Learn How

 - 2 tbsp apple cider vinegar

-– 1 fine sliced red onion
+- 1 finely sliced red onion

 Instructions

-Mix the red onion with vinegar, and sugar, and add a pinch of salt.
+- Mix the red onion with vinegar, sugar, and a pinch of salt.
 Cover and leave to pickle for at least an hour.
-Prepare the prawns by mixing the chipotle paste, honey, lime juice and zest and oil together, then toss in the prawns until they are covered in the mixture.

-This falafel salad takes 10 minutes to prepare and comes with lots of individual elements, making it a great option for toddlers and young children!
+This falafel salad takes just 10 minutes to prepare and comes with lots of individual elements, making it a great option for toddlers and young children!

-(serves 3)
+(Serves 3)

 You’ll need: